dataluscorp/browser/docs/contributing/directory_structure.rst

-Firefox Source Code Directory Structure
+Datalus Source Code Directory Structure
 =======================================

 This article provides an overview of what the various directories contain.

-To simply take a look at the Firefox source code, you do not need to download it.
-You can look at the source directly with your web browser using Searchfox (start at https://searchfox.org/mozilla-central/source for the complete firefox source code of branch HEAD).
+To simply take a look at the Datalus source code, you do not need to download it.
+You can look at the source directly with your web browser using Searchfox (start at https://searchfox.org/mozilla-central/source for the complete datalus source code of branch HEAD).

 In order to modify the source, you have to acquire it either by downloading a
 `snapshot <https://developer.mozilla.org/docs/Mozilla/Developer_guide/Source_Code/Downloading_Source_Archives>`__
-of the sources or by checking out the current sources from :ref:`Mercurial <Firefox Contributors' Quick Reference>`.
+of the sources or by checking out the current sources from :ref:`Mercurial <Datalus Contributors' Quick Reference>`.

 This document describes the directory structure -- i.e., directories that are used by at least some of the